-Both federal and state securities laws require registration of securities2 before they can be offered or sold to investors.
+Both federal and state securities laws require registration of securities before they can be offered or sold to investors.
 Some offerings must comply with the requirements of more than one state's laws.
 (State securities laws are commonly known as "blue sky" laws.)
 Registration is an expensive process requiring disclosure of detailed and extensive information about the company, its business or planned business, its management, its capitalization, its financial statements, and much more.

 There are various exemptions from these registration requirements if certain conditions are met.
-The requirements of the exemptions
+The requirements of the exemptions are strictly enforced.
+A sale of securities which is neither registered nor

-$^{1\,}SCOR\,is\,unrelated\,to\,the\,Small\,Business\,Administration's\,Service\,Corps\,of\,Retired\,Executives,\,commonly\,known\,as\,"SCORE."$
+SCOR is unrelated to the Small Business Administration's Service Corps of Retired Executives, commonly known as "SCORE."

-2 The definition of "securities" is very broad and extends beyond the commonly recognized securities such as stock, debt and interests in limited partnerships and limited liability companies.
+The definition of "securities" is very broad and extends beyond the commonly recognized securities such as stock, debt and interests in limited partnerships and limited liability companies.
 This booklet does not address the scope of this definition.
 Businesses are urged to consult counsel before seeking or receiving any sort of equity funding or proceeds of debt from any source other than well-recognized lenders such as banks, governmental agencies, and commercial lenders.

-are strictly enforced.
-A sale of securities which is neither registered nor made pursuant to a valid exemption can lead not only to enforcement action by the applicable agency(ies) but usually gives the investor a right of "rescission."
+made pursuant to a valid exemption can lead not only to enforcement action by the applicable agency(ies) but usually gives the investor a right of "rescission."
 Rescission means that the investor has the right to be paid back the full amount invested (often with interest) based solely upon failure to register the securities.
 No fraud need be shown.
 This rescission right exists whether the failure to register was intentional or was the result of ignorance or misunderstanding.